 Working After Disability Retirement

-If you are thinking of going back to while receiving PSRS disability benefits, it is important to understand how working after retirement can affect the payment of your disability benefits.
+If you are thinking of going back to work while receiving PSRS disability benefits, it is important to understand how working after retirement can affect the payment of your disability benefits.

 The effect of work on your disability benefits depends primarily on whether you have reached age 60.

 Before age 60, your disability benefits stop if:

 - You are employed in any capacity for a PSRS-covered employer.